Apollo

 • Glasgow Street

-The council also operates multi-story car parks in the city center and waterfront district, which cost $5 per hour.
-Pay attention to your height restrictions before entering.
+The council also operates multi-story parking garages downtown and along the waterfront district, which currently cost around $5.50 per hour Monday–Friday (6 am–8 pm) and $3.50 per hour on weekends and public holidays, with daily maximum charges applying.
+Pay attention to height restrictions before entering.

 Limited space, high parking fees, and narrow streets prompt many campervan travelers to use Wellington’s Park & Ride service.
-Uncovered car parks near Metlink railway stations offer free all-day parking.
+Open-air parking lots near Metlink railway stations offer free all-day parking for day use only (not for overnight camping).
 The system operates on a first-come-first-served basis, and spaces are limited—get in early.

-Wilson Parking has a wide range of car parks around the city, with prices ranging from $3 to $7 per hour.
-The Parkopedia website is a valuable resource for locating car parks and comparing rates.
+Wilson Parking has a wide range of parking lots around the city, with prices ranging from $3 to $7 per hour.
+The Parkopedia website is a valuable resource for locating parking lots and comparing rates.

-Unfortunately, Wellington doesn’t have any large day-use car parks intended for motorhomes.
+Unfortunately, Wellington doesn’t have any large day-use parking lots intended for motorhomes.

 Where can you park a campervan overnight in Wellington?